This post may contain affiliate links. Please read my disclosure.

 - Buy the bread a few days ahead of time and let it sit out so it is stale, making it more crunchy when baked.

 If you’ve tried this savory sweet potato casserole recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Savory Sweet Potato Casserole